LeNPaul/hungry-minds/_posts/2021-02-16-the-ultimate-guide-to-managing-a-personal-website-or-blog-with-jekyll-and-github-pages.md

 ##### Static Site Generator

-[A static site is a site that consists of only text files](https://scotch.io/bar-talk/5-reasons-static-sites-rock).
+[A static site is a site that consists of only text files](https://scotch.io/bar-talk/5-reasons-static-sites-rock#toc-what-are-static-sites).
 There are no databases that are required for the site to operate.
 Jekyll will take your text files which contain your blog content, and generate a static site that is served as your personal website or blog.

 ##### For Personal, Project, or Organization Sites

 Jekyll is suitable for sites that don't require databases.
-This turns out to be perfect for managing personal websites and blogs, as static sites are simple to set up and maintain, [among other benefits](https://scotch.io/bar-talk/5-reasons-static-sites-rock).
+This turns out to be perfect for managing personal websites and blogs, as static sites are simple to set up and maintain, [among other benefits](https://scotch.io/bar-talk/5-reasons-static-sites-rock#toc-1-speed).

 #### What is GitHub Pages?

 [GitHub Pages is powered by Jekyll](https://docs.github.com/en/github/working-with-github-pages/setting-up-a-github-pages-site-with-jekyll), which means GitHub offers the ability to host Jekyll sites.
 You can put your Jekyll site in a GitHub repository, and GitHub will serve your Jekyll site as a public website.
-This is offerred for free, and is a great way to get started with your personal website or blog completely free.

-Using GitHub Pages to host your Jekyll site is great for starting out, especially if you are not immediately expecting high volumes of traffic to your site.
+This is offerred for free, and is a great way to get started with your personal website or blog completely free, especially if you are not immediately expecting high volumes of traffic to your site.
 Combined with your own custom domain name, you can get started with your online presence for a very affordable cost.

 #### Why You Should Use Jekyll

-Jekyll is an open-sourced platform that allows you to completely control the look of your site and how you publish your content.
-Serving static websites offers [performance and security benefits](https://scotch.io/bar-talk/5-reasons-static-sites-rock).
-Since you can use GitHub to host your sites, everything will be backed up and versioned, allowing you to easily roll back to previous versions of your site.
-Since your posts are markdown text files, your content is portable and is easily managed without having to deal with bloated user interfaces.
+Jekyll is an open-sourced platform that offers you complete control over the look of your site and how you publish your content.
+Serving static websites offers [performance and security benefits](https://scotch.io/bar-talk/5-reasons-static-sites-rock#toc-1-speed).
+Since your posts are markdown text files, your content is portable and easily managed without having to deal with bloated user interfaces.
+Combined with using GitHub to host your sites, your entire site will be backed up and versioned, allowing you to easily roll back to previous versions of your site.

 #### Why You Should Start a Personal Website or Blog